moveeleven-data/kardiaflow/infra/README.md

 bash infra/deploy/build_push_kflow.sh
 ```

-Ensure every task in the job has the stable requirements library:
+Every task in the job should reference the requirements library:

 ```json
 "libraries": [